eicrud/eicrud/docs/configuration/traffic.md

+---
+description: Eicrud provides various ways to limit traffic to your application.
+Here are the options.
+comments: true
+---

-Eicrud provides various ways to control traffic to your application.
+Eicrud provides various ways to limit traffic to your application.

 ```typescript
 export class WatchTrafficOptions{